raphael-bres/AGILE2023-reproduction/README.md

 The data used for the analysis is available here (https://utbox.univ-tours.fr/s/xKFo5BJgAHtnAmK).
 If you use data you have generated yourself, the numbers can slightly change from the ones in the paper.

 Table 2 and 3 have been assembled with data computed in the Rmarkdown file available in this deposit.
+Line 17 should be modified with the path to the CSV file generated in the route generation step

 #Routes examples reproduction